 Q: What if my camper feels sick while at camp?

 A: If your camper should need medical attention for any reason while at camp, we will continue to have our medical team available to care for him.
-In the presence of symptoms consistent with Covid-19, we will assess their health and utilize rapid antigen testing.
-(In the event that the parent cannot be reached, we will not delay the antigen test.)
+We will assess their health and utilize rapid antigen testing if Covid-19 is suspected.
 If the camper is symptomatic and tests positive, a positive Covid-19 diagnosis will be assumed.
 We will notify the parent and expect the camper to be picked up, preferably within 12 hours, and recover at home.
 In longer sessions, we will discuss each scenario regarding the possibility of the camper’s return after being cleared from isolation and fully recovered.